What is Cipro?

 Before taking this medicine

-tendon problems, arthritis or other joint problems (especially in children);
+arthritis or problems with your tendons, bones or joints (especially in children);

 trouble swallowing pills;

-low levels of potassium in your blood (hypokalemia); or
+low levels of potassium in your blood (hypokalemia).

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

 How should I take Cipro?

-Shake the oral suspension (liquid) for at least 15 seconds just before you measure a dose.
-Measure the liquid with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
-Do not give ciprofloxacin oral suspension through a feeding tube.
+Shake the Cipro oral suspension (liquid) for 15 seconds before you measure a dose.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).
+Do not give Cipro oral suspension through a feeding tube.